individual-brain-charting/public_protocols/README.md

 The `bang` directory contains the protocol employed for the *Bang* task.

+The `clips` directory contains the protocol employed for the *Clips* task.

+The `retinotopy` directory contains the protocol employed for the *Retinotopy* task.

+The `raiders` directory contains the protocol employed for the *Raiders* task.

 The `lyon` directory contains the protocols of:
 * _Lyon Moto_ task in the `localizers/session_1/loca_moto_adapt`
 * _Lyon MCSE_ task in the `localizers/session_1/loca_mcse_adapt`